 As consumer demand for nutrient-dense, functional foods continues to rise, walnuts are uniquely positioned at the intersection of health and innovation.
-Backed by a robust and growing body of scientific research, walnuts offer compelling benefits for heart health*, cognitive function and overall dietary quality, making them a valuable ingredient for food manufacturers looking to align with evolving dietary guidance and consumer expectations.
+Backed by a robust and growing body of scientific research, walnuts may offer benefits for heart health*, cognitive function and overall dietary quality, making them a valuable ingredient for food manufacturers looking to align with evolving dietary guidance and consumer expectations.

 *Supportive but not conclusive research shows that eating 1.5 ounces of walnuts per day, as part of a low saturated fat and low cholesterol diet, and not resulting in increased caloric intake, may reduce the risk of coronary heart disease.
 A one-ounce serving provides 18g of total fat, including 2.5g of monounsaturated fat and 13g of polyunsaturated fat (of which 2.5 grams is plant-based omega-3 ALA), as well as 1.5g of saturated fat.